kieraliz/cse15l-lab-reports/lab-report-1-week-2.md

 #### cp /home/linux/ieng6/cs15lsp22/public/hello.txt ~/
-Cp stands for Copy.
-Interestingly, the command:
-> cp /home/linux/ieng6/cs15lsp22/public/hello.txt ~/

-will produce error messages.
+The command *cp* will copy a file.
+Interestingly, the command *cp /home/linux/ieng6/cs15lsp22/public/hello.txt ~/* will produce error messages.
 This is because we are trying to copy a file we do not have access to.
 Thus, the command may look like this: